China–Venezuela relations: Trade and investments (1999-present)

 In 2001, Venezuela was the first Hispanic country to enter a 'strategic development partnership' with China.

 From 2003 until 2012, China-Venezuelan economic ties grew exponentially stronger.
 The amount of bilateral trade between China and Venezuela expanded about 24-fold from $742,417,000 in 2003 to $20 billion in 2012.
 Moreover, during this same time period, Venezuela became China's fourth largest supplier of oil.

+The two countries established the China-Venezuela Joint Fund in 2007.
+The China Development Bank lent the fund $4 billion and the Venezuelan Economic and Social Development Bank (BANDES) contributed $2 billion.
+The fund's goal is to offer capital for infrastructure projects in Venezuela to be built by Chinese companies.

 In April 2010, China agreed to extend $20 billion in loans to Venezuela.

 Venezuela outlined the role of the venture as one which would link Venezuela's oil producing regions and agricultural farming areas.
 In September 2009 Venezuela announced a new $16bn deal with China to drill for oil in a joint venture with PDVSA to produce 450000 oilbbl/d of extra heavy crude.
 Hugo Chávez stated that "In addition, there will be a flood of technology into the country, with China going to build drilling platforms, oil rigs, railroads, houses."

+When Venezuela experienced economic distress, China was unable to secure either a return on its loans or the full amount of oil imports Venezuela had promised.
+China did not attempt to accumulate any Venezuelan assets even when it was clear Venezuela could not resume payment.
+China instead became unwilling to risk additional investment.